Best free firewall software

 TinyWall (now on version 2.1) is designed to improve Windows' own firewall features without requiring any expert knowledge, and while it offers the same whitelisting features as other packages – to ensure that the apps you use can get online without any difficulty – it does it through hotkeys or lists rather than pop-ups.

-TinyWall lives up to the ‘tiny’ part of its name, and only takes up about 1MB on your hard drive, and is a very useful addition if you decide to stick with Windows' built-in security tool.
+TinyWall lives up to the ‘tiny’ part of its name, and only takes up about 1MB on your hard drive.
+It is certainly a very useful addition if you decide to stick with Windows' built-in security tool.

 Customizable filters to protect your personal data at a router level